apify/apify-docs-v2/sources/platform/integrations/webhooks/events.md

 ## [](#actor-run)Actor run

 Actor run events are triggered when an actor run gets created or transitions into a new state.
-Webhook can be defined for all runs of an [actor](../../actors/index.md) at its detail page.
+Webhook can be defined for all runs of an [actor](../../actors/index.md) at its detail page or for a specific [actor task](../../actors/tasks.md) at its detail page.
 In that case, the webhook is invoked only for runs started for that task.

 ### Run event types